 FAQ 1: How can I donate to the Puerto Rican Agenda Hurricane relief fund?

-Answer: You can make a monetary donation by clicking HERE.
+Answer: You can make an online donation by clicking HERE

-FAQ 2: Who can checks be made out to and where can checks be mailed/dropped off to?
+FAQ 2: Who can checks be made out to and where can checks be mailed/dropped off ?

 Checks can be made payable: The Puerto Rican Relief Fund